 - How you expect the outcome to be useful to the local community; and

 - How you expect the project will support your personal and professional growth and development

-NOTE: PhD students may use this small side project as a pilot for future research related to their PhD program, but not to directly support their dissertation.
+NOTE: PhD students may use this supplemental project as a pilot for future research related to their PhD program, but not to directly support their dissertation.